cpp-core/argparse/README.md

 # Tutorial

-The `argparse` library expresses the following opinions about command line options:
+The `argparse` library has the following opinions about command line
+options:
 - options are introduced in short form by a single dash, as in `-v`
 - options are introduced in long from by two dashes, as in `--verbose`
 - options can be combined in short form, as in `-xvz`